 No events planned.

-Geriatric Health Care Series for health care professionals: Taking place from 5 to 6:30 p.m. in the Foundation conference room at the RiverStone Health Lil Anderson Center, the Jan.
-14 topic is "Functional Assessment” with Barbara B. Cochrane, PhD, RN, professor at UW School of Nursing.
+Geriatric Health Care Series for health care professionals: Taking place from 5 to 6:30 p.m. in the Foundation Conference Room at the RiverStone Health Lil Anderson Center, the Feb.
+11 topic is “Non-Pharmacologic Pain Control” with John (Drew) Sturgeon, Ph.D, acting assistant professor in the Department of Anesthesiology and Pain Medicine at the Center for Pain Relief at University of Washington.
 The series is designed for health care providers including physicians, nurses, physician assistants, advanced practice nurses, physical and occupational therapists, psychologists, social workers, pharmacists and other interested professionals, and continues weekly through March 10.
 RSVP (required) by 1 p.m. the day of the event, to Linda Roers: firstname.lastname@example.org, or 651-6484.

 No events planned.